University Health Service (UHS)

 For all patients covered by another insurance plan:

 - Check with your insurance company about coverage before receiving physical therapy services.
 Your insurance plan may require a referral, restrict the number of visits covered, or exclude physical therapy from coverage.
 Your plan may require an authorization or referral from your provider at home.

 - When you call your insurance company, we recommend asking the following questions:

 - Is physical therapy covered by your insurance plan?

 - Is a referral required?
-If yes, does the referral need to be from your primary care provider at home or can it be from your primary care provider (PCP) at UHS?
+If yes, does the referral need to be from your primary care provider at home or can it be from your primary care provider (PCP)) at home or can it be from your PCP at UHS?

 - If UHS cannot bill directly to your insurance company, you will need to pay the bill.
 A statement showing physical therapy services received at UHS can be given to you to submit to your insurance company for reimbursement.
-You can then submit a claim to your company.
 If physical therapy services are covered by your plan, the reimbursement will be paid directly to you.